-PolyMAT

 WHISTLEBLOWING POLICY AND PROCEDURE

-Reviewed August 2021
+Reviewed August 2022

-Approved: December 2021
+Approved: December 2022

-Revision due: December 2022
+Revision due: December 2023

 The Trust is committed to conducting its business with honesty and integrity and expects all staff to maintain high standards in accordance with their contractual obligations and the Trust's policies and procedures from time to time in force.

 However, all organisations face the risk of things going wrong from time to time, or of unknowingly harbouring illegal or unethical conduct.
 A culture of openness and accountability is essential in order to prevent such situations occurring or to address them when they do occur.

 The aims of this policy are:

 - To encourage staff to report suspected wrongdoing as soon as possible, in the knowledge that their concerns will be taken seriously and investigated as appropriate, and that their confidentiality will be respected; - To provide staff with guidance as to how to raise those concerns; - To reassure staff that they should be able to raise genuine concerns in good faith without fear of reprisals, even if they turn out to be mistaken.

 This policy takes account of the Whistleblowing Arrangements Code of Practice issued by the British Standards Institute and Protect (formerly Public Concern at Work).

 This policy does not form part of any employee's contract of employment and is not intended to have contractual effect.
 It is provided for guidance to all members of staff at the Trust and the Trust reserves the right to amend its content at any time.
 This Policy reflects the Trust's current practices and applies to all individuals working at all levels of the organisation, including the Head of Schools, Heads of Department, members of the Senior Leadership Group, officers, Directors, employees, consultants, contractors, trainees, home-workers, part-time and fixed-term workers, casual and agency staff (collectively referred to as "Staff" in this policy) who are advised to familiarise themselves with its content.

 What is whistleblowing?

+Whistleblowing is the disclosure of information which relates to suspected malpractice, wrongdoing or dangers at work.
+This may include:

+criminal activity;

-Whistleblowing is the disclosure of information which relates to suspected wrongdoing or dangers at work.
-This may include: criminal activity; - child protection and/or safeguarding concerns; - miscarriages of justice; - danger to health and safety; - damage to the environment; - failure to comply with any legal or professional obligation or regulatory requirements; - financial fraud or mismanagement; - negligence; - breach of our internal policies and procedures including our Code of Conduct; - conduct likely to damage the Trust's reputation; - unauthorised disclosure of confidential information; - the deliberate concealment of any of the above matters.
+- child protection and/or safeguarding concerns; - miscarriages of justice; - danger to health and safety; - damage to the environment; - failure to comply with any legal or professional obligation or regulatory requirements; - financial fraud or mismanagement; - negligence; - breach of our internal policies and procedures including our Code of Conduct; - conduct likely to damage the Trust's reputation; - unauthorised disclosure of confidential information; - the deliberate concealment of any of the above matters.

-A whistle-blower is a person who raises a genuine concern that he/she believes is in the public interest relating to any of the above.
-If you have any genuine concerns related to suspected wrongdoing or danger affecting any of the Trust's activities (a whistleblowing concern) you should report it under this policy.
+A whistle-blower is a person who raises a genuine concern that they believe is in the public interest relating to any of the above.
+If you have any genuine concern related to suspected wrongdoing or danger affecting any of the Trust's activities (a whistleblowing concern) you should report it under this policy.

 This policy should not be used for complaints relating to Staff's own personal circumstances, such as the way you have been treated at work.
 In those cases, you should use the Grievance Policy and Procedure or Anti-harassment and Bullying Policy as appropriate.

 If Staff are uncertain whether something is within the scope of this policy, you should seek advice from the Head of School.

-Raising a whistleblowing concern The Trust hopes that in many cases Staff will be able to raise any concerns with their Line Manager and/or Head of Department speaking to them in person or putting the matter in writing if prefer.
-They may be able to agree a way of resolving your concern quickly and effectively.
-In some cases, they may refer the matter to the Local Academy Committee.
-However, where the matter is more serious, or you feel that your Line Manager/Head of Department has not addressed your concern, or you prefer not to raise it with them for any reason, you should contact one of the following: The Head of School • The Trustee with responsibility for Whistleblowing matters The Trust will arrange a meeting with you as soon as possible to discuss your concern.
-Staff may bring a colleague or trade union representative to any meetings under this policy who must respect the confidentiality of your disclosure and any subsequent investigation.
+Confidentiality